COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 ![gashot](http://take.ms/xpqQr)

 #### Compiling
-Compilation and reporting of the inventory data across the department spreadsheets is handled by an R Script that pulls data from all spreadsheets, aggregates and cleans it.
-In order for the inventory to be effective, it must be continously updated, and these tools allow us to do so.
+Compilation and reporting of the inventory data across the department spreadsheets is handled by an R Script that pulls data from all spreadsheets, aggregates, and cleans it.
+In order for the inventory to be effective, it must be continuously updated, and these tools allow us to do so now and into the future.

 #### Additional Sources
-In addition to the human generated inventory, we have worked closely with IT to use any technological data collection methods that are available.
-The sources that supplement the inventory are as follows.
-They will be used to verify and augment the inventory data to the extent possible:
+In addition to the human generated inventory, we have worked closely with the Department of IT to take advantage of available technological data collection methods.
+We will rely on the following sources to verify and augment the inventory data over the coming year:

 * List of GIS Data
 * List of Business Warehouse Reports